Diverse Career Resources

 - Kama'aina Careers - "Bringing Hawaii's talent home".
-Job opportunities for Hawaiian's returnting home.
+Job opportunities for Hawaiian's returning home.

 INSIGHT Into Diversity connects professionals with institutions and businesses that embrace a workforce that reflects the diversity of the world.

-The San Diego Mesa College Career Center is a certified silver member of OUT for Work.
+The San Diego Mesa College Career Center is a certified bronze member of OUT for Work.

 Out for Work functions as a complimentary component in the total educational experience of LGBT students, primarily in the development, evaluation, initiation and implementation of career plans and opportunities.
 OFW's programs, resources and services provide assistance to students in the cultivation and enhancement of skills to explore career options, master search techniques and strategies and research employment opportunities.